worldoptimizer/HypeDataDecorator/README.md

 ![image|690x492](https://playground.maxziebell.de/Hype/DataDecorator/HypeDataDecorator.jpg)
 <sup>The cover artwork is not hosted in this repository and &copy;opyrighted by Max Ziebell</sup>

-Simple project for getting reactivity and data feedback directly in the IDE and using the additional HTML-attributes panel provided by Tumult Hype 4.
+Project for getting reactivity and feedback directly in Tumult Hype 4 using the additional HTML-attributes panel for options.

-Usage: After registering the dataset keys with `HypeDataDecorator.mapDataAttribute` for example `HypeDataDecorator.mapDataAttribute('headline');` every element below an element that has a `data-headline` and has the class `.headline` inside will have the content defined under `data-headline`.
+**Usage:** After registering the dataset keys with `HypeDataDecorator.mapDataAttribute` for example `HypeDataDecorator.mapDataAttribute('headline');` every element below an element that has a `data-headline` and has the class `.headline` inside will have the content defined under `data-headline`.

 Notes for version 1.1